hhvm/user-documentation/guides/hack/30-silencing-errors/05-error-codes.md

 Suggestions: Check your spelling.
 Use safe Hack APIs rather than legacy PHP APIs.

-## 4005: Array acces on a type that doesn't support indexing
+## 4005: Array access on a type that doesn't support indexing

 @@ error-codes-examples/4005_array_access.php @@